Ethics Q&A for School-Based Speech Language Pathology Practice

 - Practitioners accepting cases in a private setting from their primary place of employment should inform the administrator at their primary employment setting of their intent.

-For more information on this topic and a scenario taken from a school setting, please refer to the Accepting Referrals for Private Practice From Primary Place of Employment Issues in Ethics document.
+For more information on this topic and a scenario taken from a school setting, please refer to the Obtaining Clients for Private Practice From Primary Place of Employment document.

 My school system hires unqualified personnel as substitutes when I am ill or away from the job attending a professional meeting.
 Is this practice ethical?